 Benefits of hourly work

-The benefits to being paid by the hour include the following:
+The benefits of being paid by the hour include the following:

 - Guaranteed a certain dollar amount for every hour you work.